balmeidac/balmeidac/README.md

-# 👋 Hi there!
+# 👋 Hi there, I’m Byron Almeida!
 Welcome to my GitHub profile!

 🚀 **Passionate about data analysis** with a strong foundation in **Python** 🐍 and **SQL** 💾.
 I'm dedicated to uncovering meaningful **insights** 📊 that drive **strategic decisions** in **finance 💵** and **digital marketing 📈**.